 After a car accident, your only responsibilities are to see that the other persons involved in the accident are okay, file a police report, seek medical treatment and speak with a lawyer.

-Why It’s Not Okay to Say “I’m Okay” after a Lakeland Auto Accident
+Why It’s Not Okay to Say “I’m Okay” after a Florida Auto Accident

 In a personal injury case, much like a criminal defense case, what you say after an accident can be used against you.
 It’s important to be aware of what to say and what not to say after a car accident.
 Even a simple, human gesture like expressing sympathy for the other party involved in the accident can be used against you when you file a claim.

-Here are five phrases that you should never say after an accident in Lakeland:
+Here are five phrases that you should never say after an accident in Florida:

 - “I’m okay.”
 How do you know you’re okay?
 Sometimes it takes days for back injuries to manifest themselves.
 Let a doctor decide if you’re “okay” or not.